Mersal: Accolades

-Impact
+Legacy and impact

 Prior to the film's release, Hollywood stuntman Serge Crozon Cazin, who starred in Ajith Kumar's Vivegam, and S. S. Rajamouli expressed their anticipations on the film, with the latter calling it as "a fantastic film to look forward to".
-Following the criticism towards the GST and Digital India-scenes levied by BJP, Rajinikanth, Kamal Haasan, Vishal, Vijay Sethupathi, Arvind Swamy and Khushbu Sundar, extended his support towards Mersal and praised Vijay and the team for "bravely addressing social issues in the film".
+Following the criticism towards the GST and Digital India-scenes levied by BJP, Rajinikanth, Kamal Haasan, Vishal, Vijay Sethupathi, Arvind Swamy and Khushbu Sundar, extended their support towards Mersal and praised Vijay and the team for "bravely addressing social issues in the film".
 As H. Raja criticised the Censor Board officials over the film's certification after watching the film online, demanding that they should be removed from posts, Gautami Tadimalla, the member of CBFC who watched a screening of the film on 22 October, claimed that "Mersal has been given a fair censor certificate.
 There was no foul in the film’s dialogues with reference to GST, and asking the scenes to be lifted off the film is a direct threat to freedom of speech."
 The South Indian Film Chamber of Commerce wrote a letter to Smriti Irani, the Information and Broadcasting minister, seeking action against H. Raja for watching the pirated version of the film online.
 In a positive note, Mersal emerged as the most tweeted hashtag of 2017 in the entertainment section, according to a survey report by Twitter.